What is the Actuarial Value Calculator and how is it used?

 Read more about this the Reporting Requirements

-- Dental and vision insurance benefits offered under an insurance policy that is separate from other medical coverage are "excepted benefits" and not subject to PPACA health insurance reform provisions such as the essential health benefits (EHB) mandate.
+- Dental and vision insurance benefits offered under a separate insurance policy from other medical coverage are "excepted benefits" and not subject to ACA provisions such as the essential health benefits (EHB) mandate.

-- Dental and vision benefits that are incorporated into the insured medical plan are not "excepted benefits" and therefore are subject to the PPACA EHB requirement.
+- Dental and vision benefits that are incorporated into the insured medical plan are not "excepted benefits" and therefore are subject to the ACA EHB requirement.

 - Dental and vision insurance benefits are treated as "excepted benefits" only if individuals can separately elect or reject the dental or vision benefits.

 - Dental and vision benefits are not "excepted benefits" if employees enrolling in medical insurance automatically get the vision or dental benefits.